-Website redesign projects stem from the need to have a better web design.
+Website redesign projects stem from the need to have a better website.
 It is that simple.
-However, most people commit the mistake of taking an existing website without thinking ahead.
+However, most people commit the mistake of taking an existing website design without thinking ahead.
 They result in redesigning the same structure, but only with a few tweaks.

 Winding up with a “new” website takes proper skills and planning.
 If done wrong, having a new one with the same old problems will be the case.
 To avoid this issue, read on for more info:

 TABLE OF CONTENTS